Merri/settlers2/map-blocks/1_2_TEXTURE.md

 The following information tells which border gets drawn with more priority.

-`<` means that textures on the right side will draw their border on top `=` means that textures are equal and no border is drawn `>` means that this texture's border is drawn on top of the other texture
+- `<` means that textures on the right side will draw their border on top
+- `=` means that textures are equal and no border is drawn
+- `>` means that this texture's border is drawn on top of the other texture

 There can be conflicts where both textures draw their borders.
 It can look buggy.
+There may be errors in this information as it has been manually collected by eye in the Map Editor and not validated against game's rendering engine.

 ### Greenland
 ```